 If you travel and want to keep track of how your spending is going, especially if you’re splitting costs or trying to stay on track, this is the app for you.

-We are AirBnb virgins no more!
-We had two AirBnB experiences on our recent trip.
-This app was an awesome way to stay in touch with our hosts, get reminders and later, to provide reviews.
+I love Airbnb.
+It’s our go to between housesits!
+This app was an awesome way to stay in touch with your hosts, get reminders and later, to provide reviews.
 If you are going to use AirBnB, download the app before you leave home.

 After the last few clunky experiences with the local Taxi service, we were excited to try Uber.